Golan Heights: Yom Kippur War

 During the Yom Kippur War in 1973, Syrian forces overran much of the southern Golan, before being pushed back by an Israeli counterattack.
 Israel and Syria signed a ceasefire agreement in 1974 that left almost all the Heights in Israeli hands.
-The 1974 ceasefire agreement between Israel and Syria delineated a demilitarized zone along their frontier and limited the number of forces each side can deploy within 25 kilometers (15 miles) of the zone.
+The agreement delineated a demilitarized zone along the border and limited the number of forces each side can deploy within 25 km of the zone.
+In the aftermath of the war and under the terms of United Nations Security Council Resolution 350, the United Nations Disengagement Observer Force was assigned responsibility to oversee the demilitarized zone.

-East of the 1974 ceasefire line lies the Syrian controlled part of the Heights, an area that was not captured by Israel (500 square kilometres or 190 sq mi) or withdrawn from (100 square kilometres or 39 sq mi).
+East of the 1974 ceasefire line, lies the Syrian controlled part of the Heights, an area covering 500 km2 that was not captured by Israel or 100 km2 that they had not withdrawn from.
 This area forms 30% of the Golan Heights.
 Today, it contains more than 40 Syrian towns and villages.
-In 1975, following the 1974 ceasefire agreement, Israel returned a narrow demilitarised zone to Syrian control.
-Some of the displaced residents began returning to their homes located in this strip and the Syrian government began helping people rebuild their villages, except for Quneitra.
-In the mid-1980s the Syrian government launched a plan called "The Project for the Reconstruction of the Liberated Villages".
+In 1975, following the 1974 ceasefire agreement, Israel returned a narrow demilitarized zone to Syrian control.
+Some of the displaced residents started to return to their homes there, supported by the Syrian government’s rebuilding efforts, except for Quneitra.
+In the mid-1980s, the Syrian government launched "The Project for the Reconstruction of the Liberated Villages".
 By the end of 2007, the population of the Quneitra Governorate was estimated at 79,000.

-In the aftermath of the 1973 Yom Kippur War, in which Syria tried but failed to recapture the Golan, Israel agreed to return about 5% of the territory to Syrian civilian control.
-This part was incorporated into a demilitarised zone that runs along the ceasefire line and extends eastward.
-This strip is under the military control of UNDOF.

 Mines deployed by the Syrian army remain active.
 As of 2003, there had been at least 216 landmine casualties in the Syrian-controlled Golan since 1973, of which 108 were fatalities.